EFTEC/BladeOne/README.md

 - Dependencies to other class removed.
 - All operations use a unique class.
 Not more Arr and Str classes
 - The engine is self contained.
 - Setter and Getters removed.
 Instead, we are using the PHP style (public members).
-- Some of the logic of the code was changed.
+-

 ##Version

+- 2016-06-08 0.2.
+Beta First publish launch.
 - 2016-06-09 1.0 Version.
 Most works.
 Added extensions and error control with a tag is not defined.
-- 2016-06-08 0.2.
-Beta First publish launch.

 =======